-MEETING THE FUND'S SOLVENCY OBJECTIVE
+THE FUND'S OBJECTIVE

-The Administering Authority's long term objective is for the Fund to achieve a 100% solvency level over a reasonable time period.
-Contributions are set in relation to this objective which means that once 100% solvency is achieved, if assumptions are borne out in practice, there would be sufficient assets to pay all benefits earned up to the valuation date as they fall due.
+The Administering Authority's long term objective is for the Fund to achieve a 100% solvency level over a reasonable time period and then maintain sufficient assets in order for it to pay all benefits arising as they fall due.
+This objective will be considered on an employer specific level where appropriate.